WiiLink24/WiiLink24.github.io/faq.md

 ### Why WiiLink?

 - WiiLink is the only service to bring back Japanese exclusive Wii channels after they were officially shut down.
-  - We've made [Wii no Ma](/services/wii-room) and the [Digicam Print Channel](/services/digicam) functional once more.
+  - We've made [Wii no Ma](/services/wii-room), the [Digicam Print Channel](/services/digicam), and the [Demae Channel](/services/demae) functional once more.
-  - We're hard at work on the [Demae Channel](/services/demae), letting you order food directly from your Wii.
+  - We're hard at work on the [Forecast Channel](/services/w/forecast), letting you check the weather directly from your Wii.
+  - We've even brought back the [Nintendo Channel](/services/w/nintendo), allowing you to watch videos and play demos of DS games.
 - With our service, you can experience all of these once more on your Nintendo Wii - possibly for the first time.

 ### Why does WiiLink exist?

-- Without a replacement service for these Japanese and Streaming channels, they would be lost to time, never to be seen again.
+- Without a replacement service for these channels, they would be lost to time, never to be seen again.
 However, thanks to our work, future generations of players can experience these channels again!

 ### Is using WiiLink legal?